 - IDM Site Grabber

 HTTrack Website Copier

-HTTrack website copier is the perfect choice for anyone wishing to capture entire website content to the disk drive.
-It is light weight and plain in design but capable of a great job.
-HTTrack is also open source, meaning that it is free.
+This tool is the perfect choice for anyone wishing to capture entire website content to the disk drive.
+It is lightweight and plain but capable of a great job.
+HTTrack is also open source.